Under My Thumb: Critical reception

 Writing for the Port Angeles Evening News in 1971, critic Randy Peters considered "Under My Thumb" to be a "Stone's classic".
 In a 1978 retrospective review, music critic John Andrew Prime noted "Under My Thumb" for having "certain twists and turns" which rescued it from "the doldrums".
 That same year, staff writer Terry Orme wrote for The Salt Lake Tribune that the song reflected the Stones "at their offensive best", stating that the Stones had made important commentary "on the mentality of a culture".
 Writing for The Boston Globe in 1969, contributing critic William Alford referred to the song as being about "joyously insecure revenge".

-An article in the Courier-Journal in 1971 considered the song among the "worst picture[s] of women...where sexual exploitation reaches unique heights."
-Writing for the Lincoln Gazette in 1972, musician Dave Downing noted the concerns raised but considered stereotyping and oversimplification to be "very difficult to avoid" in rock music, calling "Under My Thumb" a "piece of art, not a political doctrine".
+An article in the Courier-Journal in 1971 mentioned "Under my Thumb" among Rolling Stones songs that portray the "worst picture[s] of women ... where sexual exploitation reaches unique heights."
+Writing for the Lincoln Gazette in 1972, musician Dave Downing said stereotyping and oversimplification were "very difficult to avoid" in rock music, calling "Under My Thumb" a "piece of art, not a political doctrine".